On the enclosure map of 1814, what appear to be

 Brick Kiln farmhouse when it belonged to Vic and

 Eileen Ringwood in the 1970s.
-They had a business
+They ran a business

 called Spinners in the small white building, selling